saucelabs/elemental-next/frontend/docs/updated-tips/45-how-to-test-checkboxes/javascript.md

 ## Intro

-Checkboxes are an often used element in web applications but how do you work with them in your Selenium tests?
+Checkboxes are an often used element in web applications.
+This guide will show you how to work with them in your Selenium tests.

 ## Use Case

 Intuitively you may reach for a method that has the word 'checked' in it -- like `.checked` or `.is_checked` but this doesn't exist in Selenium.

-So how do you do it?
+## Solution

-There are two ways to approach this -- by seeing if an element has a `checked` attribute (a.k.a. performing an attribute lookup), or by asking an element if it has been _selected_.
+There are two ways to approach this issue -- by seeing if an element has a `checked` attribute (a.k.a. performing an attribute lookup), or by asking an element if it has been _selected_.

-Let's step through each approach to see their pros and cons.
+We're going to go through each of these approaches to see their pros and cons.

 ## Example